Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.28
+- new attempt at fixing the vendor menu crash

 ### Version 1.4.27
 - Fixed?
 DialogueManager crash when the dialogue was displaying and you leave to main menu